Quick Solutions to Solve SPICE Convergence Issues.

 A fuse model is developed in Section 2 and model validation is undertaken in Section 3.
 Section 4 discusses the development of other DC power system component models for application to the analysis of over-current protection, and the paper is summarised in Section 5.

-SPICE simulation of a Combo Wave Generator.
+Simplified SPICE Model of Combo Wave Generator.

-The simplified model of the GPM consists of an High-Voltage source U, a charging resistor Rc, an energy storage capacitor Cc.
+The simplified model of the CWG consists of an High-Voltage source U, a charging resistor Rc, an energy storage capacitor Cc.
 This part of circuit is connected by a switch to 2 Pulse duration shaping resistors Rs, an impedance matching resistor Rm and a Rise time shaping indutor Lr, as in the picture below

 GPM-SurgeGenerator_page3_image1